alibaba/xquic/docs/API.md

 typedef int (*xqc_conn_notify_pt)(xqc_connection_t *conn, const xqc_cid_t *cid,
     void *conn_user_data);
 ```
 QUIC connection event callback.
-This is a general type for QUIC connection events, including connecton creation and closure, and will be triggered when creating or closing a QUIC connection.
+This is a general type for QUIC connection events, including connection creation and closure, and will be triggered when creating or closing a QUIC connection.

 This callback function is mandatory, which will be related to Application-Layer-Protocols.